JudeBP/jpportfolio/README.md

 # judebp.github.io
-This is my current portfolio made fully from plain HTML, CSS, and JavaScript
+This is my current portfolio made fully from plain HTML, CSS, and JavaScript.
+Check the portfolio website [here]('https://judebp.github.io/')